 Annual award given to the nation's top assistant coach in collegiate men's golf.

-One of the top assistants in the nation, Jake Amos enters his second season as associate head coach of the South Carolina men's golf program.
+One of the top assistants in the nation, Jake Amos brings a wealth of experience and knowledge as associate head coach of the South Carolina men's golf program.

 Amos joined the Gamecock golf family after a successful two-year stint as an assistant coach at Purdue University.
 While at Purdue, Amos helped guide the Boilermakers to two of the most successful seasons in school history.
 Purdue won three tournaments in 2015-16, the fifth-highest single-season total in program history, and it was one of just two Big Ten teams to qualify for the NCAA Championship after finishing fifth at the NCAA Stillwater Regional.